 The Museum is pleased to be working in partnership with the Council to support this significant heritage project.
 The project will run for two years and engage the local community in various activities and resources.

-We are offering guided walks around the Deepdene Trail during the year.
+We are offer guided walks around the Deepdene Trail during the year.
 Tickets are £4.00 (under 12’s free) and can be booked below.
 Well behaved dogs on leads are very welcome on these walks.
 Hot drinks and snacks are available from Dorking Golf Club at the end of the walk.